If you buy something through our retail links, we might earn an affiliate commission or all sales amount.

 From tie specialty brands to select store originals, we pick up the hottest knit ties!

-Drakes ” is a factory brand established by Michael Drake in 1977.
-Utilizing his experience as a designer for Aquascutum’s accessory collection, Drakes produces high quality wool, silk, and cashmere scarves and other accessories.
-The brand is also gaining popularity among younger customers by developing items with a broad perspective that pays attention to customer viewpoints and trends, while preserving old traditions.
+Drakes” is a factory brand established by Michael Drake in 1977.
+Drawing on his experience as a designer for Aquascutum’s accessories collection, Drakes produces high quality wool, silk, and cashmere scarves and other accessories.
+The brand is also gaining popularity among younger customers by developing items with a broad perspective that pays attention to customer viewpoints and trends, while preserving old-fashioned traditions.
 Knit ties made of high quality silk allow you to fully enjoy the luster of silk and the soft texture of knitwear.

 Click here for details and purchase

-The ” BREUER” brand started with neckties in 1892 in Vienna, the capital of Australia.
-Today, the brand has grown into a high-end menswear brand, and has a history of producing the uniforms for the French national team at the 2008 Beijing Olympics.
+The ” BREUER ” brand started out in 1892 in Vienna, the capital of Australia, with neckties.
+The brand is now growing as a high-end menswear brand, and has a history of producing the uniforms for the French national team at the 2008 Beijing Olympics.
 The knit tie is made of silk mixed with linen, which adds a unique crispness to the luster.

-TIE YOUR TIE was founded in Florence in 1984.
-The brand is popular for its high quality and elegant designs, including the ” Sette Pieghe ” tie with seven folds, which is synonymous with the brand.
+TIE YOUR TIE” was founded in Florence in 1984.
+The brand is popular for its high quality and elegant designs, including the ” Sette Pieghe “, a seven-fold necktie that is synonymous with the brand.
 The brand offers not only ties, but also items with simple and beautiful details.

 Drumohr 100% Wool Knit Tie